 The Board meets monthly to review, formulate and approve the Company's strategy, budget, corporate actions and major items of capital expenditure.
 The Board has established an Audit Committee, a Remuneration Committee and a Nomination Committee, with formally delegated duties and responsibilities and each with written terms of reference.

-The Remuneration Committee comprises Piers Pottinger and Ross Marsh and is chaired by Piers Pottinger.
+The Remuneration Committee comprises Piers Pottinger and Neil Osborn and is chaired by Piers Pottinger.
 It meets not less than twice a year and at such other times as required.
 The Remuneration Committee has responsibility for determining, within the agreed terms of reference, the Company's policy on the remuneration packages of the Company’s chief executive, the chairman, the executive and non-executive directors, the Company secretary and other senior executives.
 The Remuneration Committee also has responsibility for: (i) recommending to the Board a compensation policy for directors and executives and monitoring its implementation; (ii) approving and recommending to the Board and the Company's shareholders, the total individual remuneration package of the chairman, each executive and non-executive director and the chief executive officer (including bonuses, incentive payments and share options or other share awards); and (iii) approving and recommending to the Board the total individual remuneration package of the Company Secretary and all other senior executives (including bonuses, incentive payments and share options or other share awards), in each case within the terms of the Company's remuneration policy and in consultation with the chairman of the Board and/or the chief executive officer.
 No Director or manager may be involved in any discussions as to their own remuneration.

-The Nomination Committee comprises Piers Pottinger and Ross Marsh and is chaired by Piers Pottinger.
+The Nomination Committee comprises Piers Pottinger and Neil Osborn and is chaired by Piers Pottinger.
 It meets not less than once a year and at such other times as required.
 The Nomination Committee has responsibility for reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board and giving full consideration to succession planning.
 The Nomination Committee also has responsibility for recommending new appointments to the Board and to the other Board committees.
 It is responsible for identifying suitable candidates for board membership and monitoring the performance and suitability of the current Board on an on-going basis.

 AIM Compliance Committee